AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/product-experience-management.md

 ## The Story So Far {#story-so-far}

-In the previous document of the AEM Content and Commerce journey, [Manage staged product catalog experiences](staged-catalog), you learned how to manage staged product catalog experiences.
+In the previous document of the AEM Content and Commerce journey, [Manage staged product catalog experiences](staged-catalog.md), you learned how to manage staged product catalog experiences.

 ## Objective {#objective}

 This document helps you understand how to build product content and experiences.

-## Product Experiece Management
+## Product Experience Management {#management}

 Product Experience Management is the discpline to decorade product data (that is owned by a PIM or commerce solution) with marketing content in AEM.
 This enriched product data with content can then be used in various channels to create an immersive shopping experience.

 In AEM you can create various types of content and link them to the product catalog.
 Associated content can easily be discovered and used which leads to a high producticty.

-### Assets
+### Assets {#assets}

 On a high-level, there are two types of assets related to products: product & marketing.
 Product assets are usually managed by merchants and focus on showing the product (mostly in front of a neutral backgound).
 The assets are either managed in the commerce solution or in AEM Assets (with an Assets integration to the commerce / pim solution).